raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 To connect, you need to delete and restore already existing samourai wallet.
 Backend configuration can only be modified at the start of wallet creation/restore process.
 Following steps are recommended!

 Check Mnemonic Phrase
-* Navigate to the settings by tapping "⋮" on the top right of the Samourai toolbar and then tapping "Settings"
+* Navigate to the settings by tapping `⋮` on the top right of the Samourai toolbar and then tapping `Settings`
-* Once in the settings screen tap on "Wallet" and then "Show Mnemonic"
+* Once in the settings screen tap on `Wallet` and then `Show Mnemonic`
 * Check if Mnemonic phrase is correct

 Check Passphrase
-* Move back to "Settings" and then tap "Troubleshoot"
+* Move back to `Settings` and then tap `Troubleshoot`
-* Tap "Passphrase test" to begin the test
+* Tap `Passphrase test` to begin the test
 * You will be asked to enter your passphrase.
 Upon success you will be notified

 Erase Wallet
-* In "Settings" tap "Wallet"
+* In `Settings` tap `Wallet`
-* At the bottom of this screen, tap "Secure erase wallet"
+* At the bottom of this screen, tap `Secure erase wallet`

 ### Find Pairing Code

 Connect samourai wallet to your own backend

-* Paste your hostname generated in Tor Hidden Service section into Tor browser with following syntax: "xyz.onion/admin".
+* Paste your hostname generated in Tor Hidden Service section into Tor browser with following syntax: `xyz.onion/admin`.
 You can bookmark this page for easier future access

-* Authenticate with "[I] NODE_ADMIN_KEY".
+* Authenticate with `[I] NODE_ADMIN_KEY`.

 ![maintancetool_auth.png](/images/maintancetool_auth.png)

-* You will find your QR code for samourai wallet under the "pairing section".
+* You will find your QR code for samourai wallet under the `pairing section`.

 ![dojo_pairing.png](/images/dojo_pairing.png)